ortus-docs/testbox-docs/primers/suite_groups.md

 });
 ```

-<h3 style="color:grey">Setup and Teardown</h3>
+##Setup and Teardown

 If you are familiar with xUnit style frameworks, the majority of them provide a way to execute functions before and after every single test case or spec in BDD.
 This is a great way to keep your tests DRY (Do not repeat yourself)!
-TestBox provides the beforeEach() and afterEach() methods that each take in a closure as their argument that receive the name of the spec that's about to be executed or just executed.
+TestBox provides the `beforeEach()` and `afterEach()` methods that each take in a closure as their argument that receive the name of the spec that's about to be executed or just executed.
 As their names indicate, they execute before a spec and after a spec in a related describe block.

 ```javascript
 describe("A spec (with setup and tear-down)", function() {